 You know how you’re always told that you should eat the skin of a fruit to get the most vitamins and nutrients out of it?
-Well that is definitely the case with pears.
+Well, that is definitely the case with pears.
 Research has shown that the skin of a pear contains up to four times as many phytonutrients as the flesh.
-Those include anti-inflammatory flavonoids, antioxidants and anti-cancer phytonutrients.
+These include anti-inflammatory flavonoids, antioxidants, and anti-cancer phytonutrients.
 Pear skin also contains roughly half of the fruit’s dietary fiber.

 This means that if you’re not buying organic pears, you should scrub that fruit clean and enjoy the skin rather than peeling it.

 Pear juice is also very good for you.
 It’s actually considered to be a superior type of fruit juice because of the amount of nutrients it contains in comparison with other “clear” fruit juices.
 (Pear juice is very cloudy and most cloudy juices are more nutrient-dense than their clear counterparts.)